Tree House Recovery Colorado

 Common Street Names for Xanax

-Xanax, a commonly abused benzodiazepine, has acquired several street names that are often used in informal settings.
-These street names can vary regionally and may change over time due to evolving slang.
-Some of the commonly known street names for Xanax include “Xannies,” “Bars,” “Zanies,” “Handlebars,” “School Bus,” and “Football.”
 These street names are frequently used in informal conversations or discussions related to the illicit use or acquisition of Xanax.
-It is important to be aware of these terms when recognizing or addressing Xanax misuse and seeking appropriate help and support for individuals affected by its abuse.
+It is essential to be aware of these terms when recognizing or addressing Xanax misuse and seeking appropriate help and support for individuals affected by its abuse.

 Xanax Overdose Symptoms